lil-qorgi/379-rnaseq/README.md

 - [**align_summary.txt**](summary_outputs/tophat_align_summary.txt)

 ## 5D - Results & interpretation.
+Reads aligned to the reference genome were collected in the accepted_hits.bam file.

 Tophat spliced alignment resulted in 90.3% concordant pair alignment rate.
-Reads aligned to the reference genome were collected in the accepted_hits.bam file.
+Similar to the results in the previous step, this concordance rate is high enough to give us confidence in the downstream data processing and analyses based on these reads.

 [See class's alignment results.](https://docs.google.com/spreadsheets/d/1GZOHIUhfYA523kkOdoF9APQEkRsberddvEsEZOkIIvA/edit)